Cubs vs. White Sox Player Props Betting Odds

-Nico Hoerner and Luis Robert are two of the players with prop bets on the table when the Chicago Cubs and the Chicago White Sox meet at Guaranteed Rate Field on Tuesday (at 8:10 PM ET).
+Player props can be found for Luis Robert and Nico Hoerner, among others, when the Chicago White Sox host the Chicago Cubs at Guaranteed Rate Field on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!